-It’s better to look for expos in your area that offer reputable and healthfully-bred turtles.
-You can also trust some online stores, but it’s important that you read their reviews to ensure that the turtles are shipped carefully and safely.
+It’s better to look for expos in your area that offer reputable and healthfully bred turtles.
+You can also trust certain online stores, but it’s important that you read the reviews to ensure that the turtles are shipped carefully and safely.

 You could also consider looking on Craigslist for turtles.
-Many people are looking to get rid of their turtles and will even give them away for free on Craigslist.
-Most of the turtles from Craigslist will be a bit older and be the most common breeds.
+Many people are looking to get rid of their turtles and will even give them away for free.
+Most of the turtles from Craigslist will be a bit older, though, and the most common breeds.

-PetSmart is surprisingly expensive due to its convenience.
-Not to mention, they aren’t known for responsibly breeding and caring for their pets.
-Because of these two facts, you should avoid buying your turtles from PetSmart.
+PetSmart is expensive due to its convenience.
+Also, not all locations are well-known for responsibly breeding and caring for their pets.
+Therefore, you may want to avoid buying a turtle from PetSmart.

-Instead, you can find healthier and more affordable turtles that are sold by individual breeders and online sites.
-Regardless of which breeder or store you choose, make sure that you carefully consider the purchase location so that you aren’t giving your money to individuals and companies that exploit turtles and refuse to care for them properly.
+Instead, you can find healthier and more affordable turtles sold by individual breeders and online sites.
+Regardless of which breeder or store you choose, make sure you carefully consider the purchase location so you aren’t giving your money to individuals and companies that exploit turtles and refuse to care for them properly.